-Refrigerants are used as working fluid in commercial refrigeration systems, in household appliances such as air conditioners and refrigerators, in refrigerated containers used for carrying perishable goods, as air conditioning systems onboard cars, trains, aircrafts, and ships, and in industrial cooling systems, etc. There are various classes of refrigerants.
-Chlorofluorocarbons (CFCs) are ozone depleting substances and have been phased out under the Montreal Protocol; Hydrochlorofluorocarbons (HCFCs) are also being phased out.
+Refrigerants are used as working fluid in commercial refrigeration systems; in household appliances such as air conditioners and refrigerators; in refrigerated containers used for carrying perishable goods; in air conditioning systems onboard cars, trains, aircraft, and ships; in industrial cooling systems; and more.
+There are various classes of refrigerants.
+Chlorofluorocarbons (CFCs) are ozone-depleting substances and have been phased out under the Montreal Protocol.
+Hydrochlorofluorocarbons (HCFCs) are also being phased out.
 Hydrofluorocarbons (HFCs), which do not deplete the ozone, emerged as an alternative to HCFCs and have grown to extensive use.
-All refrigerants have a high global warming potential, and their release into the environment contributes to global warming.
-Considering the large impact which the release of refrigerants has on global warming, world leaders have agreed to phase out HFCs and replace them with natural refrigerants with much less warming potential under the Kigali Accord in October, 2016.
-Refrigerants are emitted into the environment during the production process, from refrigerant banks due to leakages, and during end-of-life disposal of the appliances.
+All refrigerants have a high global warming potential, and their release into the environment contributes to climate change.
+Considering the large impact which the release of refrigerants has on global warming, world leaders agreed to phase out HFCs and replace them with natural refrigerants with much less warming potential under the Kigali Accord in October 2016.
+Refrigerants are emitted into the environment during the production process, from refrigerant banks due to leakages, and during end-of-life disposal of appliances.

-Measuring the refrigerant management solution requires: generating a total addressable market forecast of the refrigerant gas emissions for the period 2020-2050 (in kilotons of carbon dioxide-equivalent emissions per year), forecasting an adoption of management measures and the resulting decreased emissions from those measures for each year from 2020-2050, and then comparing the difference in emissions from the total market and the adoption scenarios to arrive at the results.
+Measuring the refrigerant management solution requires generating a total addressable market forecast of the refrigerant gas emissions for the period 2020–2050 (in kilotons of carbon dioxide-equivalent emissions per year), forecasting an adoption of management measures and the resulting decreased emissions from those measures for each year from 2020 to 2050, and then comparing the difference in emissions from the total market and the adoption scenarios.

 Refrigerant management can be undertaken in five main ways:

-(i) Lowering the demand/use of appliances and thereby production of refrigerants.
+- lower the demand/use of appliances and thereby production of refrigerants

-(ii) Replacing refrigerants with low-warming HFCs/new cooling agents/non-HFC substances.
+- replace refrigerants with low-warming HFCs/new cooling agents/non-HFC substances

-(iii) Increasing the refrigeration efficiency in appliances, thereby lowering the use of refrigerants.
+- increase the refrigeration efficiency in appliances, thereby lowering the use of refrigerants

-(iv) Controlling leakages of refrigerants from existing appliances by good management practices.
+- control leakages of refrigerants from existing appliances by good management practices

 Total Addressable Market

-The model uses available projections for the size of refrigerant banks after considering the adoption of Alternative Refrigerants (another Drawdown solution) which reduce the size of HFC banks.
-It then estimates the leakages from these banks using historical leakage rates for various sub-sectors such as commercial, industrial, domestic, and stationary (as opposed to mobile) AC systems.
+The model uses available projections for the size of refrigerant banks after considering the adoption of alternative refrigerants (another drawdown solution), which reduce the size of HFC banks.
+It then estimates the leakages from these banks using historical leakage rates for various subsectors such as commercial, industrial, domestic, and stationary air conditioning systems.
 This is the total addressable market.

 This solution models the potential of capturing a higher portion of this refrigerant stream.
 Estimates of refrigerant banks in the future are used to calculate the end-of-life banks based on the expected lifetime of the equipment.
-Thereafter, higher recovery efficiencies are assumed based on the technical feasibility of recovery from various sub-sectors.
-Assumptions on increased destruction efficiencies are then used to estimate the refrigerant which can be destroyed in the future along with cost implications.
+Thereafter, higher recovery efficiencies are assumed based on the technical feasibility of recovery from various subsectors.
+Assumptions regarding increased destruction efficiencies are then used to estimate the refrigerant that can be destroyed in the future along with cost implications.
 The two parts of the solution are then combined to calculate the total impact.

-Impacts of increased adoption of refrigerant management from 2020-2050 were generated based on three growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of refrigerant management from 2020 to 2050 were generated based on three growth scenarios.
+These were assessed in comparison to a Reference Scenario, in which the solution’s market share was fixed at the current levels.

 [Office1] Emissions Model

-In the conventional case, direct emissions from refrigerants which leak during the lifetime and at end of life contribute to global warming.
-These are dependent on the quantity of refrigerants which are emitted in the environment and their respective global warming potential.
-For the refrigerant management solution, it is assumed that all emissions are from a standard refrigerant which has a potential of 2326.
+In the conventional case, direct emissions from refrigerants that leak during the lifetime and at end of life contribute to global warming.
+These depend on the quantity of refrigerants emitted into the environment and their respective global warming potential.
+For the refrigerant management solution, it is assumed that all emissions are from a standard refrigerant that has a potential of 2326.